The Ultimate Guide To Chakra Balancing

 It is the vehicle through which our minds and spirits travel.
 Vehicles require routine maintenance.
 But our spirit, housed in this vehicle, also does.
 If we allow ourselves to get rusty, how can we expect to work like a well-oiled machine?

 Help To Stay Receptive To The Eternal Life Force

-However, because your spirit dwells in the physical realm, your physical body is unable to do so.
+However, because your spirit dwells in the physical realm, your body cannot do so.
 The energy centers are found in the psycho-spiritual plane of existence, also known as the subtle body.
 So, how do we address the imbalances while encouraging our energy healer to work?

 We could crave chamomile tea or feel compelled to remove our shoes and stroll barefoot.